 ATTENDANCE: Students are expected to regularly and timely attend class.
 Excessive absences (more than 3), or cases of extreme tardiness may result in the student being dropped from the course without notice.
-Please refer to the student handbook for more information.
+Each tardy of 10 or more minutes will count as .5 of an absence.
+Upon the third full absence you will be dropped.
 Upon missing the third class period, I will initiate the drop no questions asked.
 Due to the large quantity of information covered and us meeting once weekly, students are encouraged to attend each meeting.